PopovEvgeniy/sffextractshell/readme.txt

 About program modification

-Source code is included in source.zip archive.
+Source code included in source.zip archive.
-It can be compiled under Lazarus 2.0.10 or higher.
+It can be compiled under Lazarus 2.2.2 or higher.

 Change log